valkey-io/valkey-doc/topics/atomic-slot-migration.md

 Some configurations may be worth tuning based on your workload:

-- `client-output-buffer-limit`: Since the new atomic slot migration uses the replication process to migrate the slots, the amount of accumulated mutations while snapshotting could exceed that of the configured replication output buffer limit.
+- `client-output-buffer-limit`: Since atomic slot migration uses the replication process to migrate the slots, the amount of accumulated mutations while snapshotting could exceed that of the configured replication output buffer limit.
 Both the hard and soft limits of the `replica` client output